MrJ-v2-718/PythonPilgrimage/README.md

 # PythonPilgrimage
-The Python Pilgrimage repository is my documented exploration of Python.
+The Python Pilgrimage is my documented exploration of Python.